Robrowno/guess-the-number/README.md

  - There was an issue where if the player didn't play the game as intended and lied about the results in game2 (Guess-The-Number (AI)), it would throw a traceback error in the terminal.
 An extra try/except statement was included and another if statement and it catches out the problem.
 This issue in particular was spotted by Niki Tester and together we found a solution to the problem.

+ - On the deployed game, I had a flickering issue when a number greater than 3 or less than zero was entered in the main menu.
+To fix this, I imported Python's time module and set a time.sleep for 3 seconds in the menu run function.
+This did fix the flickering but I still wasn't too happy as during the 3 second delay you could continue to input different options.
+It was only after this I realised I was calling my clear terminal function too early and this was causing the flickering.
+By removing this, it did an even better job than introducing the time module and so I promptly removed it.

 ---